matn7/CS-Notes/src/main/java/basic_java/hearts/EXCEPTIONS.md

 - The catch matches if the thrown exception matches (at least) one of the listed exceptions.
 - The type of `e` is a synthetic union of the exception types in the list.
 When the value of e is used, its static type is the last common supertype of the type union.
-- However if `e` is rethrown within the catch block, the exception types that are rethrown are the types in the union.
+- However, if `e` is rethrown within the catch block, the exception types that are rethrown are the types in the union.

 ```java
 public void method() throws IOException, SQLException {